 Launch and first year in space

 SDO cost $850 million to construct and launch.
 The satellite was lofted into space Feb.
 11, 2010, aboard an Atlas 5 rocket from Cape Canaveral Air Force Station in Florida.
-From there, the satellite was placed in an orbit that keeps it perpetually hovering above one spot on the Earth's surface (known as a geosynchronous orbit), keeping a steady gaze on the stun.
+From there, the satellite was placed in an inclined geosynchronous orbit that traces a figure-eight path every day above the Earth as it wayches the sun.

 "SDO's inclined geosynchronous orbit was chosen to allow continuous observations of the Sun and enable its exceptionally high data rate through the use of a single dedicated ground station," stated the Solar Dynamics Observatory website.